 Tipping fees at the Garfield County Landfill are increasing on Jan.
 1, 2018.
 The cut/bulk tire rate is rising to $89 per ton, and fluorescent bulbs cost $0.50 apiece.
 The increased costs allow the landfill to continue offering all of its services.

-Drop off e-waste at the county’s Road and Bridge location on Highway 82 the second Thursday every month from 1 – 3 p.m.
-E-waste is also collected at the Garfield County Landfill near Rifle during business hours.
+Due to concerns over COVID-19 and limited staffing, there is currently no e-waste pickup at the Glenwood Springs Road Bridge location on Highway 82.
+E-waste is still being collected at the Garfield County Landfill near Rifle during business hours.